-It is important to set a proper threshold value initially in order not to dissatisfy a user.
-In the conventional model for setting a threshold value, a developer of a context-aware application or an expert of the application domain sets the initial threshold value before introducing the system to a user's actual environment.
+In the conventional model for determining a threshold value, a developer of a context-aware system or an expert of the system domain determines the initial threshold value before introducing the system to a user's actual environment.
 Having the system used by some test users on a trial basis, the expert analyzes relativity between change of recognition accuracy and changes in a threshold value.
-The threshold value is determined such that the recognition rate averaged for all test users is the highest.
-The value determined is used as an initial threshold value common to all users after introduction to actual user environment.
-However, it is difficult to achieve high recognition accuracy with the common threshold value for all users.
-Proper threshold values vary with individual behavioral pattern.
+The threshold value is determined so that the recognition rate averaged for all test users becomes the highest.
+The determined value is used as an initial threshold value common to all users after introduction to actual user environment.
+However, it is difficult to achieve high recognition accuracy with the common threshold value for all users, because proper threshold values vary with individual behavioral pattern.

-This paper aims to create a behavioral pattern which can bring out higher recognition accuracy by setting more proper threshold value than the conventional model, particularly for users whose behavior is not recognized well with the conventional model.
-Because it is difficult to determine the threshold value with only a small number of personal sample behavior logs, we consider to utilize data from test users as in the conventional model.
-However, unlike the conventional model, we cannot determine threshold values directly and also cannot create a behavioral pattern with many data from test users in advance, because characteristics of high-level behavior vary with individual user, as mentioned above.
-This paper proposes a method for determining an extraction threshold dynamically, based on a model which derives not a threshold value itself but a rule for determining the value by analyzing test user data.
-When acquiring knowledge by analyzing test user data, if the knowledge is not about an attribute which has high commonality among many users, then the knowledge is not meaningful.
-The conventional model determines the threshold value itself by analysis.
-The value obtained represents knowledge acquired without separating attributes, which have low commonality, from attributes which have high commonality.
-By analysis focused on attributes which have high commonality, more meaningful knowledge can be acquired.
-As such an attribute, the proposed method focuses on the number of characteristics composing a behavioral pattern.
-This paper assumes that there is a universally ideal number of characteristics composing a behavioral pattern, which does not depend on individuals, as in the case of human cognition system.
+This paper aims to create a behavioral pattern which can stably bring out higher recognition accuracy by determining more proper threshold value than the conventional model, particularly for users whose behavior is not recognized well with the conventional model.
+Because it is difficult to determine the proper threshold value with only a small number of personal sample behavior logs, we also utilize data from test users as in the conventional model.
+However, unlike the conventional model, we cannot determine common threshold values directly and also cannot create a behavioral pattern with many data from test users in advance, because characteristics of behavior vary with individual user even in a same situation, as mentioned above.
+In this paper, we propose a method for determining an extraction threshold dynamically, based on a model which derives not a threshold value itself but a rule for determining the value by analyzing test user data.
+The knowledge acquired by analyzing test user data is not meaningful, if it is not about an attribute which has high commonality among many users.
+The conventional model determines the threshold value without separating attributes which have low commonality from ones of high commonality.
+As an attribute of high commonality, the proposed method focuses on the number of characteristics composing a behavioral pattern.
+We assume that there is a universally ideal number, which does not depend on individuals, of characteristics used for recognizing user behavior.
 The proposed method derives a determination rule of an extraction threshold by analyzing test user data with a focus on the number of characteristics composing a behavioral pattern.
-A value of the extraction threshold is dynamically determined based on the rule when creating a behavioral pattern after introducing a context-aware application to the actual user environment.
+A value of the extraction threshold is dynamically determined based on the rule when creating an individual behavioral pattern after introducing a context-aware system to the actual user environment.
 The proposed method has the following advantages.

-- Focusing on an attribute which has high commonality, the method acquires meaningful knowledge from test user data, from which the conventional model cannot acquire meaningful knowledge, to detect high-level behaviors. - The method dynamically determines a threshold value for individual behavioral patterns created with a small number of sample behavior logs, using a threshold determination rule derived from test user data. - With a proper threshold for individual behavioral pattern, the method improves the recognition accuracy for users whose recognition accuracy is low with the common threshold value.
+- Focusing on an attribute which has high commonality, the method acquires meaningful knowledge from test user data, from which the conventional model cannot acquire meaningful knowledge for detecting behavior of individuals. - The method dynamically determines a threshold value for individual behavioral patterns created with a small number of sample behavior logs, using a threshold determination rule derived from test user data. - With a proper threshold for individual behavioral pattern, the method improves the recognition accuracy for users whose recognition accuracy is low with the common threshold value.

-The result of an experiment shows that the proposed method improves behavior recognition accuracy, which is less than 80% with the conventional model, of some experimental subjects more than 10%.
+The result of an experiment shows that the proposed method improves behavior recognition accuracy which is less than 80% with the conventional model.
+In some experimental subjects, it improves more than 10%.